Abel P. Upshur: Secretary of the Navy

 After John Tyler became President of the United States in 1841, he appointed longtime friend Upshur as the 13th United States Secretary of the Navy in October of that year.
 His time with the Navy was marked by a strong emphasis on reform and reorganization, and efforts to expand and modernize the service.
 He served from October 11, 1841, to July 23, 1843.
 Among his achievements were the replacement of the old Board of Navy Commissioners with the bureau system, regularization of the officer corps, increased Navy appropriations, construction of new sailing and steam warships, and the establishment of the United States Naval Observatory and Hydrographic Office.
 Abel P. Upshur was also a staunch advocate for the expansion of the size of the U.S. Navy.
 Upshur sought the United States Navy to be at least half the size of the British Royal Navy.

+Upshur's zeal for a vastly expanded and empowered Federal navy struck some as being at odds with his fastidious advocacy of states' rights and limited central government.
+The abolitionist and naval expansionist Congressman John Quincy Adams noted in his diary: “This new-born passion of the South for the increase of the navy is one of the most curious phenomena in our national history.
+From Jefferson’s dry-docks and gunboats, to admirals, three-deckers, and war-steamers equal to half the navy of Great Britain, is more than a stride—there is a flying-fish’s leap.”
+But for Southern navalists like Upshur, there was no contradiction.
+Both stances were necessary for the defense of the South's especially vulnerable “social institutions” from abolitionism—domestic, in the case of states' rights; British, in the case of geopolitics.

 Secretary of State

 In July 1843, President Tyler appointed Upshur United States Secretary of State to succeed Daniel Webster, who had resigned.
 His chief accomplishment was advocating for the annexation of the Republic of Texas as a slave state.
+The Republic of Texas was initially hesitant to join the United States due to uncertainty of it being accepted, until Upshur transmitted a telegraph promising statehood upon request.
 Upshur and Texas ambassador Isaac Van Zandt worked closely on the treaty of annexation until Upshur's death.
 He was also deeply involved in the negotiations in the Oregon boundary dispute and was a strong advocate of bringing the Oregon Country into the union.
 He was eventually willing to settle on the 49th parallel compromise for the northern border between the United States and Canada, although negotiations were not finished until after his death and the end of Tyler's term as president.